senemogluc/springboot-scheduledjob/README.md

-# Spring Boot Kotlin Email Sender POC
+# Spring Boot Kotlin Scheduled Job with Feign Client

 This project serves as a demonstration of scheduling jobs in a Spring Boot application written in Kotlin, utilizing a Feign client for making HTTP requests to external services.